cpske/ISP/assignment/ku-polls/inception.md

 3. **README.md** should answer these questions:
    - what does this application do?
+   - what does the UI look like? (an image)
    - how do I install and run it? (write this later)
-   - links to other docs and info.
+   - **links** to other docs and info.
 Include links to these wiki documents:
      - Vision Statement
+     - Requirements
-     - Development Plan
+     - Project Plan, *aka* Project Development Plan
      - Iteration 1 Plan
-   An *example* repo is given in class.
-You **may not** copy it, but you can copy some text and may copy the Vision Statement (in wiki).

 4. **`.gitignore`** should ignore pycache dirs, IDE files, MacOS junk, `.env`, "env" and "venv" (virtual environments), log files, and anything you can *recreate* from source, such as Django's 'staticfiles' directory.